terrycojones/pystdin/README.md

 # Emulate cat (more or less - see below)
 $ pystdin.py -p

-# Change the second field to '*' and print.
+# Change the second field to '*' and print all fields space-separated.
 $ pystdin.py -p -e 'F[1] = "*"'

 # Print the first 5 fields of each line.
 $ pystdin.py -p -e 'F = F[:5]'

-# Print only the third field of each line.
+# Print only the third field of each line (see IndexErrors below).
 $ pystdin.py -e 'print(F[2])'

-# Print only the third field, or the whole line if an IndexError occurs.
-$ pystdin.py -e 'print(F[2])' --indexError print

-# As above, but skipping lines with fewer fields.
-$ pystdin.py -e 'print(F[2])' --indexError pass

 # Add the first fields and print their sum.
 $ pystdin.py --begin 'x = 0' -e 'x += int(F[0])' --end 'print(x)'